simondlevy/Hackflight/README.md

 # Hackflight: Simple quadcopter flight control firmware and simulator for C++ hackers

-Hackflight is simple C++ firmware for inexpensive quadcopter flight controllers.
+Hackflight is simple header-only C++ firmware for quadcopter flight controllers and simulators.
 It is geared toward people like me who want to tinker with flight-control firmware, and use it to teach students about ideas like inertial measurement and PID tuning.  <b>If you are in the 99% percent of users who just want to get your vehicle flying without getting into firmware hacking, I recommend [Cleanflight](http://cleanflight.com/)</b> (great for getting started when you're on a budget) <b>or the [Ardupilot](http://copter.ardupilot.org/ardupilot/index.html) system</b> (for sophisticated mission planning with waypoint navigation and the like).
 In addition to big user communities and loads of great features, these platforms